mason1999/CCNA-layer2-labs/README.md

 **Purpose**: In the following lab we will be seeing how to configure switches to communicate with one another and learn each other's MAC addresses.

-**Note**: vlans are mentioned here in the commands but they will be explored more in depth in future labs.
-It just suffices to know that by default the switch and all things attached to it are part of vlan 1.
+> **Note: (⚠️)** vlans are mentioned here in the commands but they will be explored more in depth in future labs.
+It just suffices to know that by default the switch and all things attached to it are part of vlan 1..

+> **Note: (⚠️)** Though we are focusing on **layer 2** specifically, we will be using **layer 3** addressing (with ip addresses) to be able to communicate between the endpoints.
+The crucial detail here is that `ARP` will be the layer 2 protocol which will resolve these ip addresses to the MAC addresses (thus serving the crucial bridge between the layer 2 and not yet talked about layer 3 concepts).
+To find out more refer to this helpful video by Jeremy's IT lab [here](https://www.youtube.com/watch?v=5q1pqdmdPjo&list=PLxbwE86jKRgMpuZuLBivzlM8s2Dk5lXBQ&index=11).

 We can see that by default, that when you connect 2 switches the MAC address table of the switches contain the MAC address of each other.
 Take the following GNS3 network topology as an example: